 A poster I created for the charity Forever Manchester to help raise money for Manchester communities.
 I was proud to be involved along with 30 artists in total.
-All the posters were actioned raising a total £8,258.
+All the posters were auctioned raising a total £8,258.

 Of the many things I love about the Manchester, a favourite has to be the contrast between the thriving modern metropolis, and the richness of its historical past.
 Victorian, Georgian, Roman and Gothic treasures remain gloriously present throughout the city.
 From the warehouses, cotton mills, churches, cathedrals and public houses, to the exquisite details and craftsmanship adorning walls, floors, ceilings, facades and indeed the streets themselves.
 Manchester has it all.